asvid/asvid.github.io/_posts/2022-04-04-tech_proposals_and_decision_logs.md

 There are places where an analyst (and/or PO, TL) prepares tickets and programmers simply execute them without going into the whole solution.
 And it might work.
 However, it is unlikely that anyone will grasp the nuances of all the technologies used with an extensive system.
 It is not difficult for me to imagine a situation wherein the middle of the implementation of some part of the solution an unforeseen problem comes out, and you have to go back to planning.
 Engaging developers sooner would have avoided such ping-pong.

-I am aware that I promote a break away from programming meat in favor of additional bureaucracy and meetings.
+I am aware that I promote a break away from programming in favor of additional bureaucracy and meetings.
 From my experience, at a certain scale and level of complexity of the project, it significantly **saves time and work**.

 # Preconditions
 To even start thinking about documenting the implementation plan or consulting it with other teams, you need to know well in advance what should be delivered.
 Planning work with the appropriate level of detail for a year, quarter, or month ahead helps here.
 Transparency within the organization is also very important.